kj0s/AI-Image-Checker/README.md

 1. abnormal pixel correlations
 2. repeating frequency patterns
 3. inconsistencies in high-frequency detail—that differ from those produced by real camera sensors

+This model aims to accurately tell an AI generated image from an organic image with a level of certainty.